-MATERIAL CHANGES IN ACCOUNTING POLICIES INCLUDING INITIAL ADOPTION
+CHANGES IN ACCOUNTING POLICIES INCLUDING INITIAL ADOPTION

-The Company has not adopted any new standards in fiscal 2024.
-The Company is evaluating the impact of standards and interpretations that have been issued, but are not yet effective, up to the date of issuance of the Annual Financial Statements.
-The adoption of these standards and interpretations are not expected to have a material impact on the Annual Financial Statements.
+The Company has not adopted any new standards for the period beginning July 1, 2024.
+The Company is evaluating the impact of standards and interpretations that have been issued, but are not yet effective, up to the date of issuance of the Interim Financial Statements.
+The adoption of these standards and interpretations are not expected to have a material impact on the Company's financial statements.